mattpiccolella/stop-and-frisk/docs/final_report.md

 This part of our report follows the analysis tools that we used in the second half of the class.
 Primarily, we used techniques of **classification**, which included Naive Bayes and Logistic Regression.

 ### Objectives
 Our main objective was to determine whether we can make more “effective stops.”
 We will define an effective stop as one where an arrest is made after an officer makes a stop.
 In the dataset, about 94% of civilians are unnecessarily stopped.
 Only about 6% of people are arrested after being stopped.
 Our hypothesis is that we can make more effective stops by decreasing the percentage of innocent people who are stopped without substantially decreasing the number of effective stops.
 We plan to use Naive Bayes and logistic regression for classification and compare their results.
 Given that Naive Bayes and Logistic Regression classification produce results as a probability for arrest, we can examine possible probability thresholds to see if more effective stops can be made.
+(Note: our objectives for the project were based on previous research done by Microsoft Research<sup>[4],[5]</sup>.)

 ### Choosing Features: